chikaosx/Sales-Data-Analysis/README.md

 ## **Average Revenue per Sale of 'Paseo':**
 To calculate the average sale for a specific product when there are multiple products, we used Excel's built-in functions.
 Below is the step-by-step explanation of the process:

-- Step 1: Filter the Data: We filtered the sales using product name to create a data validation dropdown list to select sales record related to the particular product we wanted to analyze.
-This was done using Excel's data validation function in the "Data" tab.
+- Create a table that contain the product we want to analyse.

-- Step 2: Calculate Total Revenue: We calculated the total revenue generated from the sales of the specific product using the ```=SUMIF($C$2:$C$701,T11,J2:J701)``` function in Excel, summing up the revenue column for particular product 'Paseo'.
+- Select a cell where you want to display the average revenue for Paseo.

-- Step 3: Calculate Average Sale: We calculated the average revenue generated from the sales of the specific product using the ```=ROUND(AVERAGEIF($C$2:$C$701,T11, J2:J701), 2)``` function in Excel, These function sum up the revenue column for particular product 'Paseo' and divided the total revenue by the number of sales to get the average sale value for the particular product.
+- Calculate Average Sale: We calculated the average revenue generated from the sales of the specific product using the ```=ROUND(AVERAGEIF($C$2:$C$701,T11, J2:J701), 2)``` function in Excel, These function sum up the revenue column for particular product 'Paseo' and divided the total revenue by the number of sales to get the average sale value for the particular product.

 - Result: Our analysis show that the average reneue generated from the sales of Paseo is £163,421.50.
   ![](paseo.PNG)